aatluri/DjangoRestAPITemplate/README.md

 https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/

+## What does this project do
+1. This is a ready to go Django REST API project template
+2. It has a complete CICD pipeline using GitHub Actions
+3. The CICD Pipeline includes, linting, testing and deployment.
+4. The project can be deployed locally as well as to the cloud like AWS or any other cloud servide.
+6. It exposes REST endpoints that allow us to create/update/delete users who will be accessing this endpoint
+7. It exposes REST endoints that allow us to create/update/delete an entity.
+9. It provides the capability to assign tags to the entity being exposed and also has a search capability that allows us to filter the entity based on these tags.
+10. It also has API documentation implemented.

+## Motivation behind this project
+1. While working on real world projects or ideas, we spend more time on tasks like project setup, cicd pipeline set up, deployment, documentation than on the actual implementation of our idea.
+2. This project provides you a boiler plate project template with all the necessary things built in.
+3. All you need to do is download this code base and follow a few simple steps to get it running on your machine or on AWS.
+4. Then you can extend the logic inside this already deployed project to suit your needs.

-## Contents
+## Contents of this code base
-1. Explain what the project does
+This code base as mentioned above is a Django REST API application.
+It has the following folders at the root level:
+1. .github/workflows -  This is a yaml configuration file is used by github actions for the cicd pipeline.
+We define what actions we want github to run when we push code to the master branch.
+2. app folder - This contains all of the Django project files.
+It consists of the the multiple django apps we define for our application.
+It has the following contents:
+   - app : This is the main Django app folder that consists of the main Django files like settings.py, the urls that are exposed , the swagger documentation url etc..
+        - __init__.py : the __init__.py file is used to mark a directory as a Python package. it comes by default when you create a Django project

+   - core : This is a Django app that consists of functionality like the Djang admin page, the models that are used in this app, Django commands that we want to run before startup of the main app

-2. Explain the general content of this code base i.e the different folders and files.
-What do the various apps do and where do we run the admin from or models or testing etc...
+Explain the general content of this code base i.e the different folders and files.
+What do the various apps do, what auth doe we use, where do we run the admin from or models or testing etc...
 What do we use for linting, testing, api docs etc..
-3. Prerequisites to Run this Project
-4. Explain how to run this project
-5. Create a superuser & Go to Django Admin Interface
-6. Go to the API Documentation Page
-7. Explain what happens in the code when each of the APIs are called.
-8. Steps if we want to reuse this codebase for another project or on another machine.
-9. What do we do if we want to create a new API based on a new model.

-## Common Questions
+## Build & Deploy this project locally

+## Documentation & Usage post local deployment

+## Build & Deploy this project to the AWS Cloud

+## Documentation & Usage post cloud deployment

+## Commonly used Commands

+## Quick summary of some Django Concepts
 1. Why do we need an __init__.py
 2. Get some info on how models, views, serialisers , urls interact with each other.
 What objects are passed and how to access some of the often used data in them.
 For example how do we get the current user in a view , serialiser etc..
 3. What are mixins and how do they work? https://medium.com/silicon-tribe-techdev/mixins-and-viewclasses-in-django-rest-framework-5dcd3a42617d
+4. What do we do if we want to create a new API based on a new model.

+## Troubleshooting
+1. Sometimes when we make changes to the settings or other files and you get weird errors, try to build the project again and then run the application.
+2. Dockerfile name
+3. Versions of things like docker, docker-compose if you are using this project in the future.
 4. Sometimes when we make changes to the settings or other files and you get weird errors, try to build the project again and then run the application.

 ## Deployment